math2001/math2001.github.io/content/post/bash-find.md

 ### Combining test – operators

-So, everything returns a value (except operators of course).
-A test returns true if it matches (`-name "*.js"` returns true for `app.js`, but not `index.html`).
+Every expression returns a value except operators.
+A test returns true if it matches the current file (`-name "*.js"` returns true for `app.js`, but not `index.html`).
 You can conjugate everything with operators.

 Every operators only applies to the next expression.
 So, `expr1 or expr2 and expr3` is the same as `(expr1 or expr2) and expr3`.